RECAPEM

 Spectrum of clinical presentation

-• Traditionally, it has been taught that tension pneumothorax is recognized based on presence of tracheal deviation away from the involved side, jugular venous distension, profound dyspnea, and hypotension.
-However this clinical description is arguably not practical as:
+• Traditionally, it has been taught that tension pneumothorax is recognized based on the presence of tracheal deviation away from the involved side, jugular venous distension, profound dyspnea, and hypotension.
+However, this clinical description is arguably not practical as:

 1. The classic clinical findings are actually uncommon.